dmitry-rvn/Resume/Python projects.md

 5. **Other**:
 - CLI-apps for data processing (extract - transform - save/load)
 - `FastAPI` service to trigger CLI-apps
-- `prefect orion` for tasks orchestration
+- task orchestration with `prefect orion`
 - bank balance sheet optimization (maximization of net interest income with respect to complex regulatory and business constraints)

 ---